University Policies & Procedures

 - Students' educational records (with the exception of directory information) will be released to third parties outside the University only with the written consent of the student.
 The University reserves the right to release education records to appropriate parties in a health or safety emergency or when the student's well-being is of concern.

-- Students have the right to inspect their own individually identifiable educational records.
+- Students have the right to inspect their own individually identifiable education records.
 The right may be exercised by completing a request form at the service desk of the University Visitors Center.

-- Students have the right to challenge information contained in individually identifiable educational records.
-The procedure is described in the Annual Notification of Rights printed below.
+- Students have the right to challenge information contained in individually identifiable education records.
+The procedure is described in the Annual Notification of Rights at

 The Family Educational Rights and Privacy Act permits the release of directory-type information to third parties outside the institution without written consent of the student provided the student has been given the opportunity to withhold such disclosure.

-The University releases, upon inquiry by third parties outside the University, directory information without written consent of the student.
+The University releases directory information without written consent of the student, upon inquiry by education-related third parties or third parties acting as agents of the University.
+Relevance to educational purposes is determined by the University.
 Directory information includes name, address, telephone number, college, class, major, dates of attendance, and degree, honors and awards conferred.
 Students may withhold directory information by contacting the Registrar's Office

 (firstname.lastname@example.org) or by changing privacy settings through